azuregomez/SecureApp/README.md

 ```
 3. Run azudereploy.json
 4. Run enablefirewallroute.json (only if you want to send traffic from the app with destination SQL DB to the Azure Firewall)
+## Release Notes
+* Pre requisites: Azure Subscription with Contributor role, Powershell 5.1, Azure Cmdlets
+* App Gateway is deployed with a Public IP.
+This means the App Service is accessible from the internet through App Gateway.
+* The template as well as the powershell script follow an easy convention where all resources have the same prefix.
+The prefix is specified in the template parameters and all other parameters have a default derived from resourceprefix.
+The powershell script assumes this convention is followed.
+* For the most restrictive security, Azure Key Vault could have a Private Endpoint and VNet restrictions enabled.
+And allow only requests from the Private Endpoint.
+However, Key Vault References do not work yet with Regional VNet Integration - the Key Vault would get the request from one of the default Outbound public IPs of App Service.
+The temporary solution is to use Managed Service Identity as the security mechanism.
+* This architecture virtually injects an App Service into a VNet by allowing inbound trafffic exclusively from App Gateway and using a delegated subnet for Outbound access to SQL Azure DB, Storage and potentially to on-prem locations.
+For true VNet injection you must use an App Service Environment.
+* Application Deployment is not restricted.
+The SCM side of app service does not have IP Restrictions in the template.
+### What if I want the application to be ONLY available from my corporate Network?
+1. App Gateway needs to be deployed with an internal IP, not external.
+If App Gateway is not desired and internal access is appropriate without a WAF, this can be accomplished through the private endpoint but if traffic comes from on-premise there has to be DNS forwarding or on-prem pinpoint DNS to resolve the private endpoint of the web application.
+2. For Hybrid connectivity: VPN or VNet Gateway (ExpressRoute).